 Story Pins are a great way to detail a step-by-step process, create a supply list, ingredients list for recipes, and embed products in outfit and decor inspo boards.

 With Story Pins, brands can contextually embed products as part of a single overarching theme where your product isn’t the focus.

-In the example above, a Story Pin is dreamed up by a young Pinner about what she would wear to meet Shawn Mendes.
-This is the next level of outfit idea pics.
+In the example above, a Story Pin is dreamed up by a young Pinner about where she would like to shop.
 And if you’ll notice, the Pinner isn’t even the person featured in all the pins… because Pinterest is about sharing ideas, not social validation.